unoplatform/uno/doc/articles/contributing/guidelines/creating-tests.md

 Again these are 'classic' unit tests, but they are run 'in-process' on the actual target platform, using the 'real' Uno.UI assemblies.
 They can be run locally through the [Unit Tests Runner](https://github.com/unoplatform/uno/blob/master/src/SamplesApp/SamplesApp.Shared/Samples/UnitTests/UnitTestsPage.xaml) sample in the SamplesApp.

-These tests are useful for testing behavior which can run synchronously and where correctness can be asserted programmatically.
+These tests are useful for testing behavior which can run synchronously, or on the UI Thread and where correctness can be asserted programmatically.
 Relative to the .NET Framework tests, they have the advantage that platform-dependent behavior can be tested, but the disadvantage of being restricted to the public API surface.

 ### Xaml code generation tests (`XamlGenerationTests`)